sarahforcier/Pathtracer_MIS/README.md

 ![](./lamTrans.png)

 #### Fresnel Conductor (8)
-see Curved Wall image above with glass and metal materials, where the metal is gold using a Fresnel Conductor and k and eta constants given in PBRT.
+The gold metal in an above image uses a Fresnel Conductor where k and eta are constants given in PBRT.